alphagov/govuk-design-system/src/community/index.md

     {%- call imageCard({
       src: "/community/images/share-your-examples-and-research.svg",
       alt: "Share your examples and research section illustration.",
-      title: "Share your examples and research"
+      title: "Share your examples and research",
+      classes: "govuk-!-margin-bottom-2"
     }) %}
       <p>We want to hear how existing components and patterns perform in your service, not just <a href="https://design-system.service.gov.uk/community/upcoming-components-patterns/">what we’re working on</a>.
 Follow our research template to <a href="https://design-system.service.gov.uk/community/share-research-findings/">share findings about your users.</a></p>
     {% endcall %}